Start your Bitcoin will (free starter for your lawyer) | The Bitcoin Adviser

 Operational continuity

-Build your draft
+Build your structured draft

 1. Choose the jurisdiction closest to your legal residence.